A Simple Guide to UK Road Signs

 No stopping

-Priority to vehicles coming from the opposite direction No through road sign
+Traffic coming from the opposite direction has priority road signs

 You've got it: you have to follow road signs.
 But did you know that you must obey instructions from people in authority?
 Learn all about police hand signals and what to do when you're confronted with them.